mizrael/davidguida.net/src/_posts/2019-09-05-remember-kids-dbcontext-is-not-threadsafe.md

 Calling <a href="https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext.savechangesasync?view=efcore-2.1" target="_blank" rel="noreferrer noopener" aria-label="SaveChangesAsync (opens in a new tab)">SaveChangesAsync</a>() for every operation did the trick.

-I&#8217;m not 100% sure why this is working, but I suspect the reason lies here:
+I'm not 100% sure why this is working, but I suspect the reason lies here:

 <blockquote class="wp-block-quote">
   <p>